Glebsin/daily-challenge-widget/README.md

 **HOW TO USE:**

-launch widget.py or download executable in releases;
+launch widget.py or download executable in releases (**WARNING**: next to the executable file, a settings file widget_settings.json is created, it is better to open the executable file in a separate folder)

 context menu on right click to use settings